michellesklee/wedfuly_recommender/README.md

 ## Background
 On [Wedfuly](https://wedfuly.com/), clients work online with wedding planners who help with the planning process, including choosing wedding vendors such as florists, photographers, and bakeries.

 The goal of this project was to build a recommender that facilitates the process of wedding planners suggesting vendors to their clients.
 For the first part of this project, I focused on florists with the goal of training a model to meaningfully cluster floral arrangements (bridal bouquets specifically).
+As a second step, I built a similar recommender for photographers using pre-labeled images of Wedfuly photographers.

 ## Data Collection
-Images of bridal bouquets collected online (train set: 2897, test set: 637)
+Images of bridal bouquets collected online (train set: 2897, test set: 637) Images from Wedfuly wedding photographers (~1200)

-## Image Processing
+## Florist Image Processing
 1. Cropped bouquets from images
 2. Centered bouquets and cropped images to square
 3. Resized images to 100x100